hmlongco/Factory/README.md

 ```swift
 let service = Container.myService()
 ```
-Resetting the cache has no impact on existing service resolutions, and only insures that new resolutions will get a new copy of the service.
+Resetting the cache after a service has been resolved has no impact on the existing resolutions.
+It only insures that new resolutions will get a new copy of the service.

 ## Xcode Unit Tests